You are viewing a story from harrypotterfanfiction.com

 “Well, the first interview is set up for tomorrow morning at ten.”

-My jaw drops in a stupid smile.
-Wood had been a major component of Puddlemere’s success over the past five years.
-Even better, he’s been turned into some kind of martyr because he injured his shoulder two years ago and was out for almost an entire season.
-Maybe he’s slipped off the radar since then, and sure, I’ve heard a bit of rumour about a drinking problem.
-But I could practically see my article now: unsung Quidditch hero still fighting for his place in the game.
+My jaw drops.
+Wood was a major component of Puddlemere’s success over the past five years.
+Even better, he’s been turned into a martyr because he injured his shoulder.
+He’s been out for an entire season doing physical therapy.
+Puddlemere’s next match will be his first time back on a broomstick.
+Maybe he’s slipped off the radar, and sure, I’ve heard a rumour about a drinking problem.
+But I can practically see my pitch now: unsung Quidditch hero still fighting for his place in the game.

-Rose watches herself in the mirror as she tucks a strand of hair behind her ear.
-“Do you know who I’m talking about?
+Rose watches herself in the mirror, “Do you know who I’m talking about?
 You two should have been at Hogwarts together for a bit, but I think he’s a few years ahead of you.”

 I laugh condescendingly.
 “Uh, yeah, I think I know who Oliver Wood is.”

 Author's Note: Yay, finally a chapter with Oliver!
 I can't wait for him and Edie to have some more substantial interactions.
 I went back and edited her talk with Rose so that we get a better feel for exactly how much she likes Quidditch, because I didn't think I conveyed it well enough beforehand.